Connect with us

 The House plan, as currently written, does not include an objective funding formula or a growth factor as the MAEP does.
 The Adequate Education Program, passed in 1997, has an objective formula, based on specific criteria, to determine how much per pupil is needed to provide an adequate education.

-The House plan would it to legislators to determine how much to provide per pupil to the local school districts for their basic operation.
+The House plan would leave it to legislators to determine how much to provide per pupil to the local school districts for their basic operation.
 But the House bill does require the Mississippi Department of Education to make recommendations to legislators every four years on what the base student cost should be.
-Owen predicted the House bill would be “tweaked” to include local superintendents in the of recommending the base student cost to legislators.
+Owen predicted the House bill would be “tweaked” to include local superintendents in the process of recommending the base student cost to legislators.
 He also said he would not necessarily oppose an objective formula akin to what is in the Adequate Education Program.

 Canter at Mississippi First said the House plan may not necessarily have buy-in from all three of the advocacy groups that worked to develop their own school funding rewrite.
 She said the groups paid Bellwether, a national education consulting group, to work with them on the plan.
 Bellwether developed a website that is password protected and not open to the public, where different data can be entered to see how much the new plan would generate in funding.
 House members working on the rewrite have used that website to ascertain how changes to the plan would impact school districts.